euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 The pyMIC Low-level Interface
 `````````````````````````````

-PyFR's offload model needs more fain-grained control over memory management and referencing data on the target device.
+PyFR's offload model needs more fine-grained control over memory management and referencing data on the target device.
-While this low-level programming enables the programmer to exercise full control over all aspects of the offload workflow, it also exposes a lot of details such as device pointers and memory offsets.
+While such low-level interactivity enables the programmer to exercise full control over all aspects of the offload workflow, it also exposes a lot of details such as device pointers and memory offsets.
 The low-level data management interface (see Figure :ref:`pyMICarch`) that pyMIC uses internally is therefore intentionally exposed as part of the pyMIC API.

 This interface is based on ``memcpy``-like methods of a device stream.